Power over Ethernet (PoE) 802.3af

 The 802.3af standard supports two power transfer methods:

-• Mode A : Power is sent along with data on pairs 1/2 and 3/6.
+• Mode A: Power is sent together with data on pairs 1/2 and 3/6.
 This is made possible by using cables to transmit both the data signal and power.

-• Mode B : Power is transmitted on pairs 4/5 and 7/8, which are not used for data transmission in Cat5 cables.
-This allows you to transmit power without disturbing data transmission.
+• Mode B: Power is transmitted on pairs 4/5 and 7/8, which are not used for data transmission in Cat5 cables.
+This allows power to be transferred without disturbing data transmission.

 PoE 802.3af Applications